-- Lene Hogg - Henning Christiansen
+- Lene Hogg - Henning Christiansen (Vice-Chair)

-The IRB will run as a pilot in the first year, after which we will evaluate any changes that need to be made in the protocol or committee.
+The IRB ran as a pilot in the first year, after which we have evaluated any changes that need to be made in the protocol or committee.
+The IRB bylaws will be updated on an annual basis.